khoih-prog/FlashStorage_SAMD/README.md

 as an alternative to EEPROM but you must always keep in mind his limits.

 ### Contributions and thanks
-1. Forked and modified from [Cristian Maglie's FlashStorage](https://github.com/cmaglie/FlashStorage).
+1. Based on and modified from [Cristian Maglie's FlashStorage](https://github.com/cmaglie/FlashStorage).
 All the credits go to [Cristian Maglie](https://github.com/cmaglie)

 ## Contributing